 A new development emerged in 2008 when Sheriff Rene Rivera of Valencia County, New Mexico, said he knew what happened to Tara Calico and who did it.

 He didn’t name the suspects but said they were two men – teenagers at the time of the disappearance – who were following Calico on her bike when some kind of accident happened.
 In a panic, they disposed of her body.
 But without remains, Rivera said he couldn’t make an arrest.

 John Doel was angered when he learned of Rivera’s claims.
 He said that there was no reason for the sheriff to publicly announce his suspicions if he couldn’t arrest the suspects.

 “There’s such a thing as circumstantial evidence,” said Doel, “and I know, in other places, they’ve gotten a conviction on strong circumstantial evidence.”

-Two other Polaroid photographs that could have been of Calico have surfaced over the years.
-One was a blurry photo of a girl’s face with tape covering her mouth, found near a residential construction site in Montecito, Calif.
-The second was of a woman loosely bound with her eyes covered sitting next to a man on an Amtrak train.
-No charges were made and Patty Doel wasn’t convinced that the photo wasn’t a gag.
+Two other Polaroid photographs that could have been of Tara Calico have surfaced over the years.
+One was a blurry photo of a girl’s face with tape covering her mouth, found near a residential construction site in Montecito, California.
+Forensic evidence suggests it was taken sometime after May of 1989.